 Next time you’re outside, I invite you to watch the birds (or any living thing) around you.
 I’m lucky enough that I get to walk for several hours every day, so maybe I see more than you do.
 But what I see are some amazing, complex, unique behaviors that show that birds are capable of.
 Once, a mother and her ducklings are crossing a busy 5-lane highway midday.
-A common crow swoops down very closely to the ducks and vocalizes, urging them across.
+An American crow (Corvus brachyrhynchos) swoops down very closely to the ducks and vocalizes, urging them across.
 Luckily, the truck drivers and cars stopped so they all made it safely.
 The crow saw what was happening, understood the danger to another bird, and alerted mother duck to her error.
 What possible benefit could that have been to the crow?
 To me, it seems like there was no benefit to the crow, and it took the risk of being hit by a vehicle.
 I have also seen a group of crows harass an American bald eagle (Haliaeetus leucocephalus) on this same highway, apparently trying to injure or kill it.
 So no, they are not all altruistic.
 But these disparate behavior towards other species indicate a deeper understanding than I think most people give to “bird brains.”

 Thousands of crows make a sojourn to a certain area on a regular basis, they take the same route each time, in large groups separated by up to a mile distance.
 Some of the separate groups are not within earshot or eyesight of each other.
 My house is along their route.
 I have seen them do it once a week, or not for months at a time.
 Once I happened to be in the part of town (5.6 miles away, as the crow flies) that they were congregating in, crows spread over about a half mile, all very low on any kind of stationary object.